6 Things to Consider Before Opening a Credit Card

 Look at the Interest Rate

-- In addition to the introductory rate be sure to look at the regular rate that you will be charged and choose a card with a lower rate.
+- In addition to the introductory rate be sure to look at the APR you'll pay after the promotional period is over.

 - The best way to qualify for lower rates is to have a higher credit score, which means you do not utilize too much of your credit and you make your payments on time.